Arkangel964/1800_BBY32/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Will.
 I'm excited about this project because I just really enjoy learning more about technology!
+* Hi, my name is Nathan.
+Excited to make an app for gamers to connect

 ## Technologies
 Technologies used for this project: